 Since the publication of ARR87 (I. E. Aust., 1987), there has been little improvement in terms of streamflow data availability in most of the arid and semi-arid regions of Australia.
 In the preparation of regional flood estimation database for Australia as a part of Project 5 'Regional flood methods in Australia', only a handful of catchments from the arid and semi-arid regions satisfy the selection criteria (see in Rahman et al., 2009; Haddad et al., 2010).
-To increase the number of stations from the arid and semi-arid regions to develop a 'reasonably meaningful' RFFA method, the selection criteria were relaxed i.e. the threshold streamflow record length was reduced from 25 years to 10 years and the limit of catchment size was increased from 1000 km2 to 6000 km2.
-These criteria resulted in the selection of 45 catchments from the arid and semi-arid regions of Australia.
-Based on this limited data set, approximate RFFA methods are developed for arid and semi-arid regions of Australia, as discussed in this chapter.
+To increase the number of stations from the arid and semi-arid regions to develop a 'reasonably meaningful' RFFA method, the selection criteria were relaxed i.e. the threshold streamflow record length was reduced from 25 years to 10 years and the limit of catchment size was increased from 1000 km to 6000 km.
+These criteria resulted in the selection of 45 catchments from the arid and semi-arid regions of Australia, as discussed in this chapter.
 This method will need further development and testing before this can be recommended for inclusion in the revised ARR.